vladofilipovic/universal-optimizer/documentation/source/contribution.rst

         5. Structure, organization and main loop implementation - [VladimirFilipovic]_

-        6. Implementation of shaking and local searches with binary representation  (in class :class:`~uo.algorithm.variable_neighborhood_search.VnsShakingSupportRepresentationInt`, using :type:`int` predefined type) - [VladimirFilipovic]_
+        6. Implementation of shaking and local searches with binary representation  (in class :class:`~uo.algorithm.variable_neighborhood_search.VnsShakingSupportRepresentationInt`, using `int` predefined type) - [VladimirFilipovic]_

         7. Implementation of shaking and local searches with binary representation (in class :class:`~uo.algorithm.variable_neighborhood_search.VnsShakingSupportRepresentationBitArray`,using :class:`bitstring.BitArray` class) - [VladimirFilipovic]_